DrSciCortex/CyberFingerMod/README.md

 <img width="461" height="399" alt="rightfinger_module_buttons" src="https://github.com/user-attachments/assets/a2998312-5db2-436a-bd97-4ba38568185b" />

+Buttons can be reassigned by uploading a revised config .JSON using the quick_cfg.py provided by the CyberFinger firmware.

 ## Recommendation: Install win-f resonite/desktop focus solution

 AutoHotKey v2 script for resonite is under ./AHKv2